PostHog/posthog.com/contents/handbook/product/product-stages.md

 ### 1. Minimum Viable Product (MVP)

-- Core features are in production; internal rollout has started
+- Core features are in production; external rollout has started
 - Some rough edges may be present
 - Initially free to gather feedback and validate demand

 To reach the MVP stage:

-- Conduct early customer conversations to validate demand and identify crucial features
+- Validate demand and identify crucial features through early customer conversations
 - Move fast, things might break, but fix issues quickly
 - Ruthlessly cut scope
 - Work with a small team (about 2 people)